M2Team/NanaZip/ReadMe.md

 #### App Installer

-According to [Install and update the App Installer - MSIX | Microsoft Learn], we will know that the App Installer ships as part of Windows SKUs which can access to the Microsoft Store, or you can follow the instructions in the document to install the App Installer if your Windows SKUs doesn't have access to the Microsoft Store.
+According to [Install and update the App Installer - MSIX | Microsoft Learn], App Installer is included by default in Windows SKUs that have access to the Microsoft Store.
+If your Windows SKU lacks Microsoft Store access, you can follow the instructions in the article to install App Installer manually.

-If your environment has the App Installer, you can double click the MSIX package to install NanaZip.
+Once App Installer is available in your environment, you can simply double-click the MSIX package to install NanaZip.

 > [!CAUTION]
 > If NanaZip is installed using this method without an Internet connection, you